Sell biodiversity credits under your BSA

 - The BCT purchases credits of successful bids and credits are removed from the Credits Wanted Register.

-There are no biodiversity credit tenders currently open.
+Information about current biodiversity credit tenders is available on our Biodiversity Credit Tender page.
 Information about biodiversity credit tenders completed to date is available on our BOP outcomes page.

 Selling your credits through a biodiversity credits fixed price offer - how does it work?